Davis1233798/crawler_web_opener_go/walkthrough.md

 PASS
 ```

-### Strict Validation
+### Strict Validation & IP Check
-The crawler will now log:
+The crawler will now:
+- Ignore invalid lines (like "Last Modified") from IP lists.
+- Abort batches if the proxy is dead.
-- `🔌 Connected via Proxy IP: X.X.X.X` if successful.
+- Log `🔌 Connected via Proxy IP: X.X.X.X` on success.
-- `⚠️ Failed to check IP via proxy...` followed by `strict proxy validation failed` if the proxy is broken.

 ## Next Steps
 1. **Deploy & Run**: The changes are pushed to `feature/vless`.